 “Everyone is on the radar and subsumed by the detritus of life.
 Under the radar, on the ground, we find the same old rubbish: cigarette butts, biodegradable bags of biodegradable dog shit, newspapers curling in the breeze like unravelling bandages, licked out yoghurt pots, lottery cards hopelessly scratched, torn pants, and condoms.
 But at least it’s quiet.”

-Suppliers, Utilities, Banks etc.: most of us use the services of big business to run our homes.
+Most of us in the UK use the services of big business to run our homes.
 By and large, life proceeds reasonably smoothly.
-However, even when everything is fine, they still insist they take priority over everything else in our lives.
+However, even when everything is fine, they still insist they take priority over anything else.
 It’s their credo and their law.

-Rebel Rules: Corporations have no mechanism for dealing with individuals who will not engage with them.
+Be silent: Corporations have no mechanism for dealing with individuals who will not engage.
 Silence confounds them and they soon lose interest.
 Block their telephone numbers and join the Mailing Preference Service.

 >Location when written: Raffles Place, Singapore